 There are lots of ways to earn rewards on the Ethereum blockchain through crypto DeFi apps.
 For example:

-But in most instances, you’ll pay a gas fee whenever you claim a reward.
+But in most instances, you’ll pay a gas fee whenever you want to claim your reward - whether that's by adding or removing your liquidity pool tokens, or withdrawing reward tokens when you're no longer using a protocol.

 So in these instances, it is highly likely that gas fees would not be tax deductible as you cannot add them to your cost basis.